carter-yagemann/pixiv-discord-bot/README.md

 `wildcard` controls whether the bot will additionally pick one image based solely on the main tag, without considering the sub-tags.

-You can filter what kind of images are picked using `allow_R18`, `allow_R18-G`, and `allow_manga`.
-If you don't know what any of these terms mean, you probably want to set allow to `false`.
+You can filter what kind of images are picked using `allow_R18`.
+If you don't know what this term means, you probably want to set allow to `false`.

 You can create a Discord hook URL by going to a channel's settings and clicking